Our Story

 “It was amazing.
 Black water would go in one end and what came out on the other end was as clear as bottled water.”

-On the heels of this success, Powell moved on to new consulting assignments while Sellers continued to operate his business in the oil patch and enjoy the increased profits that came about as a result of his investment in water cleaning technology.
+On the heels of this success, Gary moved on to new consulting assignments while Sellers continued to operate his business in the oil patch and enjoy the increased profits that came about as a result of his investment in water cleaning technology.
 In time he would sell his company and get involved in other ventures.

 Not long after returning from Oklahoma, Powell began to consider other applications for his invention.
 One day while staring into his backyard swimming pool, a crazy thought came to him.